 It’s a touch slower, but you can also just jump on the Strip (Las Vegas Blvd.) and go south until you reach Seven Magic Mountains.
 This route will take approximately 30-35 minutes from resorts on the South end of the Strip.

-You can take an Uber or Taxi to the Seven Magic Mountains from Las Vegas, however, you will want to ensure they are OK being paid to wait for you while you visit the attraction.
+You can take an Uber or Taxi to the Seven Magic Mountains from Las Vegas, however, you will want to ensure the driver is OK being paid to wait for you while you visit the attraction.
 It’s likely best to pitch the idea of a round trip upfront to ensure your driver is on the same page as you and OK with the plan.
 You can expect to pay about $60 round trip plus tip for rideshare options and more if employing a taxi.

 Unfortunately, public transportation to Seven Magic Mountains is not an option.

-Tips and Tricks for visiting Seven Magic Mountains
+Tips for visiting Seven Magic Mountains

 - Take advantage of the free cell phone audio tour.
 Just call (702) 381-5182 for more information about the art, artist, and site.
 The audio tour is offered in both English and Spanish.